rlsalcido24/lakehouse_utils/README.md

 i) Insert the relevant values into the profiles.yml based on your snowflake and databricks credentials.

-ii) Build the snowflake models by executing dbt run --target snow --select dev
+ii) Build the snowflake models by executing dbt run --target snow --select snow

 iii) Build the databricks models by executing dbt run --target dbx --select dbx